 How to Track User Intent at Scale

-At seoClarity, we overcome all of those challenges, bringing you the first, AI-powered way to identify user intent at scale – because truly, you need an SEO platform if you're looking to scale your efforts.
+At seoClarity, we overcome all of those challenges, bringing you the first, AI-powered way to identify user intent at scale – because truly, you need a search engine optimization platform if you're looking to scale your efforts.

-We unleashed the power of our user intent capabilities, sharing that it reduces the time spent researching new keywords and content ideas while allowing marketing teams to understand an entire topic and create credible content that meets their users' demand at every stage of the buying process.
+We've unleashed the power of our user intent capabilities which significantly reduce the time required to research new keywords and create content ideas.
+They also allow marketing teams to understand an entire topic and create credible content that meets their users' needs at every stage of the buying process.

 Additionally, marketers and SEOs can track and measure specific results as well as the impact of intent-driven optimized content.